The Ultimate Cuba Travel Guide

 As part of the license, you will need to prepare a detailed itinerary - your Cuba travel guide - showing what you plan to do on your trip and how it fulfills the terms of the license you selected.
 For example, if you are reporting your trip under Support for the Cuban People you will need to document interactions with locals and contributions to the local economy.
 You could do this by booking accommodations at a Casa Particular, signing up to take language classes from a local, visiting museums, and volunteering for a local organization, just to name a few options.

 Rumor has it that you have to charter a flight or book through a travel agency in order to travel to Cuba.
 This simply isn't true.
 You can book a ticket yourself, no problem.
 Ten commercial airlines offer flights from the U.S. to Cuba now.
 Get all the details in our post all about plane tickets.

 Book A Place To Stay

 Whether you choose to stay at a Casa Particular or at a hotel, you'll want to book at least your first night in advance.
 You can book on the fly if you like to stay at casas particulares.
 They are everywhere and you can generally find last-minute rooms.
-On the other hand, if you're a hotel person, know that hotels are scarce in many places.
-Book in advance, confirm your room a few days beforehand and be prepared to stick to your Cuba travel guide or itinerary.
+On the other hand, if you're a hotel person, know that hotels are scarce in many places and many are off-limits to Americans who can't stay in hotels affiliated with GAESA, the Cuban military organization.
+If you're set on a hotel, book in advance, confirm your room a few days beforehand and be prepared to stick to your Cuba travel guide or itinerary.